laurentkvb/beerenbergh_gatsby/content/old-blogs/performance/post.md

 tags: ["software", "react-native", "performance"]
 ---

-# React Native Performance Tips from the Trenches

 Working on VGZ's health platform serving thousands of users taught me valuable lessons about React Native performance.
 Here are my top tips.

 ## 1. Memoization is Your Friend